rahulshc/wTools/doc/eng/concept/Vectorization.md

 ### Manual vectorization

-Data operations can be complex and not be automated or impractical.
+Data operations can be complex and not be amenable to automatic vectorization or make it inappropriate.
 In this case, you need to vectorize the routines manually.

-For example, consider a routine that can actually be easily automated, but it demonstrates well manual vectorization idea.
+For example, consider a routine that can actually be easily automatically vectorized, but it demonstrates well manual vectorization idea.
 ```js
 // routine to vectorize